InfinityAlgo-Academy/LightHouse/docs/authenticated-pages.md

 });
 ```

 You could also set the `Cookie` header, but beware: it will [override any other Cookies you expect to be there](https://github.com/GoogleChrome/lighthouse/pull/9170).
-A workaround is to use Puppeteer's [`page.setCookie`](https://github.com/GoogleChrome/puppeteer/blob/master/docs/api.md#pagesetcookiecookies).

 ## Option 4: Open a debug instance of Chrome and manually log in